baadev/ocr-with-benefits/README.md

 Also you need to install some Python packages,
 including: *google-api-core*, *google-cloud-translate* etc.,

-use
+To resolve dependencies use:
 ```Python
 pip3 install -r requirements.txt
 ```

-To run this script simply use
+To run this program, setup variables and after simply use:
 ```Python
 python3 main.py
 ```